 Development typically results in an increase in impervious cover and removal of natural vegetation.
-An increase in impervious cover creates more overland flow, causing water to be unable to infiltrate into the ground and be filtered of Best management practices are measures designed to minimize the impacts of stormwater runoff from land development on water quality.
-Examples include erosion control during construction, preservation of buffers of natural vegetation, and on-site detention of stormwater to filter out pollutants.
+An increase in impervious cover creates more overland flow, causing water to be unable to infiltrate into the ground and be filtered of sediment and contaminants.

-sediment and contaminants.
 An overall increase in impervious surfaces throughout the Town exacerbates stormwater quality problems.
 At a specific construction site, stormwater can remove a considerable amount of sediment.
 Several best management practices can be recommended to improve stormwater quality from new development.